raphael-group/hierarchical-hotnet/README.md

 We highly recommend using the Fortran module for better performance.
 However, Hierarchical HotNet will transparently fall back to a Python-only implementation if a Fortran compiler is unavailable or if compilation is unsuccessful.

 ### Testing
-Run the following code to test Hierarchical HotNet on an example network with two sets of example scores:
+To test Hierarchical HotNet on an example network with two sets of example scores, please run the following script:

     sh examples/example_commands.sh

-This scripts requires approximately one or two minutes to finish on a modern laptop or desktop.
-It illustrates the full pipeline for Hierarchical HotNet on a small example.
+This script illustrates the full Hierarchical HotNet pipeline.
+It should require less than a minute or two of CPU time, 100 MB of RAM, and 2 MB of storage space.
 If this script completes successfully, then Hierarchical HotNet is ready to run.

-Alternatively, run the following code to test Hierarchical HotNet in parallel on the same example network with the same two sets of example scores:
+Alternatively, to run Hierarchical HotNet in parallel on the sample example data, please run the following script:

     sh examples/example_commands_parallel.sh